mstksg/inCode/copy/entries/monad-plus-1.md

 A Quick Review of Monads
 ------------------------

-As a Haskell blogger, I'm not allowed to write any straight-up monad tutorials, but I don't need too --- there are a wealth of great ones.
+As a Haskell blogger, I'm not allowed to write any monad tutorials.
+I don't need too --- there are a wealth of great ones.
 [Adit provides a great concise one][adit], and, if you want, [a more in depth one][wiki] is on the haskell.org wiki about using them in real life.